jellyfin/jellyfin-media-player/README.md

 With this, libmpv should have been installed to ``/usr/local/``.
 It does not conflict with the system.
 In particular, it does not install or use FFmpeg libraries.
 (The FFmpeg libraries are statically linked in libmpv when using mpv-build.)

-You can also attempt to skip the installation step, and change the paths in the PMP build step to the build directory.
-But then you also need to make sure PMP will somehow find libmpv.so at runtime.
+You can also attempt to skip the installation step, and change the paths in the PMP build step to the build directory, but this is more complicated.

 ### Building plex-media-player